devellopah/dark-sky-proxy/README.md

 The last step only makes sense if you going to build weather app and put it to the web.

-### Did you built frontend part to pair with this server?
+### What about weather app?
+The fact you got interested in this repo usually means you have already built weather app or __you are going to do it__.
-Yes, i actually built a very small weather app, you can find it [here](https://github.com/devellopah/vue-weather).
+I built a very simple weather app, you can find it [here](https://github.com/devellopah/vue-weather).
-Feel free to `git clone` and investigate it if you are interested in building weather showing app, but don't know how to start.
+Feel free to `git clone` and investigate it if you are struggle to build one or even don't know how to start.